tlarrain98/fftuna/README.md

 Replace `LEAGUE ID` and `SEASON ID` with your ESPN league id and the season for which you would like the project to display (i.e. '2020').
 The League ID can be found in the url of your ESPN league's homepage.
 It should be a 6 digit number.
+These two values will allow us to make calls to the ESPN API.

 # Database Schema